 The Practicum Exam is delivered in a digitized format.
 It is administered via a user-friendly testing platform, not a design platform, so no prior design software experience is required to take the exam.
-Preview and practice tools available on this page include the Exam Blueprint (content outline), a video demonstration and a separate Praticum 'Small Commercial Case Study' Quiz (available for purchase).
+Preview and practice tools available on this page include the Exam Blueprint (content outline) and a video demonstration.
 Details for tools can be found on this page.

 Before Taking the Practicum

 WATCH THE CIDQ DEMONSTRATION VIDEOS

 Helpful information and tips are covered in these videos.

 DOWNLOAD PRACTICUM EXAM CODES

 CONSIDER JOINING A STUDY GROUP

 Candidates are given 4 hours to complete the Practicum Exam.

 The Practicum Exam Blueprint has been applied evenly to all 3 case studies.
 While the specific tasks or knowledge areas might vary from scenario to scenario, the overall content outlines will remain consist.

 The Practicum Exam will be offered for the entire months of April and October, at the same testing centers as IDFX and IDPX.